limitlis/angular-focus-manager/README.md

 ---

 **Angular UX Focus Manager** allows you to organize your interface to into ***groups*** to have better control over the order in which elements receive focus.
 Focus Manager is built for web applications that have complex UI such as panels, popups, sections, and custom widgets.
-Here are some of the feature benefits to using Focus Manager:
+Here are some of the benefits to using Focus Manager:

 * Simple integration
 * ARIA compatible